You-Gao/Blog/game-reviews/rounds.md

 ### *Themes and Player Experience:*

-Competition:** It goes without saying that the main point of a 1v1 game like ROUNDS is to destroy your opponent.
+- **Competition:** It goes without saying that the main point of a 1v1 game like ROUNDS is to destroy your opponent.
 The underlying depth is that within each match, you are put into mind games against the opponent and assess the skill differences in not only the shooter but also strategic power-up selections.
+<br/><br/>

 - **Expression:** The combinations of power-ups available in a match and the niche interaction of mechanics allow players to creatively invent themselves between different matches.
 Whether it is a one-shot glass cannon, rush-down shield explosion, or bullet-hell shotgun, ROUNDS mechanics let people explore and express their tactical ingenuity and strategic creativity.
+<br/><br/>

 - **Narrative and Immersion:** ROUNDS is a 1v1 shooter that puts the player in dialogue with the opponent via the gameplay mechanics and its core gimmick of power-ups.
 The addition of character customization adds another layer of immersion, which helps produce broader narrative elements like rivalry, conquest, and trickery.
+<br/><br/>

 * * *